TigardHighGDC/Augmentation/.github/ISSUE_TEMPLATE/bug_report.md

 Concisely describe the bug and answer the following questions.

 - How can you reproduce it?
-- How sever is it?
+- How severe is it?
 - Can you get it to appear on other computers?
 -->